piotr-yuxuan/chinese-huawen/README.md

-The following is a technical document where it's first introduced the global structure of that repository: what do folders contain, and where can you what find you're looking for?
+The following is a technical document where it's first introduced the global structure of that repository: what do folders contain, and where can you what find you're looking for.
 Then we step-by-setp explain how to get a working copy of that project on your computer.
 We'll target a [GNU / Linux](https://www.gnu.org)[ computer](https://www.archlinux.org/) but no big changes may be required if you're using another operating system.

 This document shows neither [evolution](documents/Documentation/Work trail.md) of available features and foreseen bugs to be added nor technical details which can be found both in folder [documentation](documents/Documentation).